pcingola/NeuralNets/README.md

   - How to build a Tree: For each variable, for each possible splits (middle point betwee in your dataset), pick the 'best' split
   - How to compare 'splits': For each split compare the r^2 of the parent node vs the weighted average of the r^2 of the child nodes
   - In practice: Gini gain is often used
+- OOB: Out of bag predictions.
+Use the samples that were not used by bootstrapping to test the Tree
+- Tunning the RandomFores model:
+	- `n_estimators`: Suggested values are `{10, 50, 100}`.
+Increasing the number of trees in the RandomForest reached a plateau at some point.
+Usualy this is after 100 trees for small datasets
+	- `min_samples_leaf`: Suggested values are `{1, 3, 10, 100}`.
+By default RandomForest stops building the tree when every sample is a leaf node.
+Use `min_samples_leaf > 1` to stop earlier (you want generalization, going all the way down will overfit the tree).
+	- `max_features`: Suggested values are `{0.5, 'srqt', 'log2'}`.
+To create uncorrelated trees, you can randomly limit the number of parameters (i.e. columns in your data frame):e.g. `max_features=0.5` other good options are `'sqrt', 'log2'`